A46628/Detection_And_Tracking_Real_Time/README.md

     --name yolov7-tiny-military
 ```

-The best model is saved under:
+The best model is generated at:

 ```text
 runs/train/yolov7-tiny-military/weights/best.pt
 ```

+The same experimental methodology was used to compare YOLOv7, YOLOv8 and YOLO11 models before selecting a suitable architecture for embedded deployment.

+---

-### Validate the trained model
+## Validate the Model

 ```bash
 python val.py \